NHGRI-Specific GDS Policy FAQs

 Currently, some GSR are included by investigators in the manuscripts that they publish to share the key findings from their research studies with the scientific community.

 After May 1, 2019, GSR from most studies that are shared through NIH-designated data repositories, such as the database of Genotypes and Phenotypes (dbGaP), will be shared through open access (unrestricted) pathways.
 This means that dbGaP, and other NIH-designated data repositories, may begin to share publicly more of the statistical findings for most of the studies hosted within the repository.
-This will allow more GSR to be used by the broader scientific community to promote scientific research or health.
+This will allow more GSR to be used by the broader scientific community to promote scientific or health-related research or health.
 Investigators requesting access to individual-level data through controlled-access will continue to be able to share GSR calculations that they generate through their research for others to use (e.g., through a publication).
 However, if investigators wish to disseminate GSR more broadly (e.g., through an online resource), this should be described in a data access request, which will be reviewed by the Data Access Committee.

 Accessibility of GSR is beneficial because these analyses can be used to assess the validity and potential significance of results seen in other studies.
 They can also be useful for assessing the frequency of an individual genomic variant in different populations and for interpreting the possible pathologic importance of specific genomic test results in patients.
 While publications only share a small number of GSR relevant to the specific research questions discussed, sharing the complete set of GSR across a dataset or many datasets creates the opportunity for the information to be used to answer many different research questions.